Reviews You Can Rely On

 Credit: Abriah Wofford

-Our overall favorite road running shoe — the one we recommend to most runners, even if you're new to basic running mechanics — is the Asics Novablast 4.
-It's comfortable, bouncy, great for a wide variety of running styles and paces, and is reasonably affordable.
+Our overall favorite road running shoe — the one we recommend to most runners, even if you're new to running — is the Asics Novablast 5.
+It's comfortable, bouncy, and great for a wide variety of running mechanics and paces — and an affordable price that we think is worth the investment.

 Related: Best Running Shoes for Women